Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

-In this section, we will present the harbor solution which consists of two Q-shells, one of which is totally within the cavity of the external Q-shell.
-We explore the behavior of Q-shells towards their inner radii using the shooting method.
-Because the expansion is quite similar for both Q-shells, we display it only once, denoting: $(f_1,f_2)=(f,g)$ $R_k\equiv R_k^{\rm(in)}$.
+In this section, we present the harbor solution which consists of two $Q$-shells, one of which is totally within the cavity of the external $Q$-shell.
+We explore the behavior of $Q$-shells towards their inner radii using the shooting method.
+Because the expansion is quite similar for both $Q$-shells, we display it only once, denoting $(f_1,f_2)=(f,g)$ $R_k\equiv R_k^{\rm(in)}$.
 Substituting $f_k(r)=\sum_ja_j(r-R_k)^j$ and $A_t(r)=\sum_j\alpha_j(r-R_k)^j$ into field equations yields

-The inner radius of the compact shell $R_k$ plays the role of shooting parameter.
+The inner radius of the compact shell $R_k$ plays the role of the shooting parameter.
 The second derivative $\frac{d^2f_k}{dr^2}|_{r=R_k}$ is fixed by the ratio of $\mu_k^2$ and $M^2_k$.
 The expansion of the scalar potential, on the other hand, reveals that the value of this potential and its first derivative are free constants.
 They should be chosen with the current situation in mind.
-For example, when an external Q-shell is exposed to the electric field of the inner Q-shell, the central source (charge distribution in the bulk of the central Q-shell) determines the electric field and its scalar potential at the inner radius of the external Q-shell.
-The same can be said for the inner Q-shell.
+For example, when an external $Q$-shell is exposed to the electric field of the inner $Q$-shell, the central source (charge distribution in the bulk of the central $Q$-shell) determines the electric field and its scalar potential at the inner radius of the external $Q$-shell.
+The same can be said for the inner $Q$-shell.
 When the cavity is empty, the scalar potential must be constant inside, implying that $\alpha_1=0$.
-However, if a point like electric charge $\bar Q_{0}$ occurs at $r=0$, it is a source of electric field.
+However, if a pointlike electric charge $\bar Q_{0}$ occurs at $r=0$, it is a source of electric field.
 As a result, $\alpha_1=-\frac{\bar Q_{0}}{4\pi R_1^2}$.